Skip to content

 This extension adds several commands to VS Code, allowing you to bypass permission denied errors seamlessly:

-• Save as Root: Save the currently open protected file using sudo.
+• Save as Root / User: Save the currently open protected file using sudo.
+Icons appear in the Editor Actions Title bar for quick access!
+(Default Hotkey: Ctrl+Shift+Alt+S)

-• New File as Root / Specified User: Create a new file anywhere on the remote file system.
+• New File / Folder as Root / User: Create new files or nested directories anywhere on the remote file system.

 • Delete as Root: Permanently delete protected files or directories (runs rm -rf).